This information is common to all 5 diseases.

 This code will carry though to the Health Determinants template, where the patient may wish to discuss their emotional wellbeing as part of their agenda setting during the next part of the consultation.

-• The Health Improvement Service Directory lists community services to support patients to manage their long term condition, including peer support services and patient education programmes.
+• The Health and Wellbeing Directory lists community services to support patients to manage their long term condition, including peer support services and patient education programmes.